Mishmar HaEmek: Archaeology

 The earliest remains are from the Pre-Pottery Neolithic B period.
 Many flint tools such as sickle blades, arrowheads and knives have been found.
 An enclosure, paved by stones was found as well as at least eight burial sites: seven for adult males, one for an adult female.
 Some of the burials feature funerary offerings such as arrowheads, a leg of a wild bull and a pierced shell (probably a pendant).
 A sample of the animal bones reveals none of them were domesticated and almost half of the bones belonged to wild bulls.
 The remains of a large structure and pottery of the Yarmukian and Lodian cultures, dating to the Pottery Neolithic were uncovered.
 Remains of a Yarmukian culture included flint sickle blades, saws and arrowheads as well as a likely tomb with human bones, some inside a jar.
 Three rectangular-shaped stone rows were found and their use is unclear.
 Pottery belonging to the Wadi Rabah culture were found and dated the site to the Early Chalcolithic period.

 A tomb and several round or elliptical buildings from the Bronze Age period with an abundance of pottery were found, some with a resemblance to structures found near the city of Kiryat Ata.
 Pottery from the beginning of the Early Bronze Age and floors of poor dwellings from the Middle Bronze Age period were also found.
 From the Roman period, a structure from the Roman period was also found.
 Some pottery dated to the early Byzantine period (3rd to 4th century CE) were found, which were probably used to fertilize the land and do not indicate any serious permanent settlement in that period.
 In the highest layer, a courtyard surrounded by several rooms, believed to be part of a large building was discovered.
-It is likely it was built in the 19th century and roof tiles found in it originated from the port of Marseilles in France.
+It is likely it was built in the 19th century and roof tiles found in it originated from the port of Marseille in France.
 According to a resident of the kibbutz said the building was not standing when the kibbutz was established.